-The precision of every movement – officially certified as a chronometer by COSC (Swiss Official Chronometer Testing Institute) – is tested a second time by Rolex after being cased, to ensure that it meets criteria for precision that are far more exacting than those for an official chronometer.
-The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
-Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real-life experience.
+The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
+The precision of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day – the rate deviation tolerated by the brand for a finished watch is significantly smaller than that accepted by COSC for official certification of the movement alone.

-THE OYSTER CASE, SYMBOL OF WATERPROOFNESSThe Yacht-Master’s Oyster case, 37 mm, 40 mm, or 42 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of particularly corrosion-resistant Oystersteel, or 18 ct gold.
+The Yacht-Master’s Oyster case, 37 mm, 40 mm, or 42 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, RLX titanium or 18 ct gold.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only certified Rolex watchmakers to access the movement.
-The winding crown – fitted with the Triplock (triple waterproofness) system – screws down securely against the case.
-It is protected by a crown guard that is an integral part of the middle case.
+The Triplock winding crown – fitted with a triple waterproofness system – screws down securely against the case.
+It is protected by an integral crown guard.
 The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire and benefits from an anti-reflective coating.
 The waterproof Oyster case provides optimal protection for the movement it houses.

 Yacht-Master models are equipped with calibre 2236 (Yacht-Master 37) or calibre 3235 (Yacht-Master 40 and Yacht-Master 42), self-winding mechanical movements entirely developed and manufactured by Rolex.
 Consummate demonstrations of technology, these movements carry a number of patents.
 They offer outstanding performance, particularly in terms of precision, power reserve, convenience and reliability.

 The Yacht-Master’s movements will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

-BRACELET AND CLASP: SECURE AND COMFORTABLEThe Yacht-Master 37 and Yacht-Master 40 in the Rolesium version (combining Oystersteel and 950 platinum) and the Everose Rolesor version (combining Oystersteel and Everose gold) of the Yacht-Master 37 and the Yacht-Master 40, as well as the Yacht-Master 42 in RLX titanium, are fitted on a three-link Oyster bracelet, equipped with the Easylink comfort extension link.
-Developed by Rolex, this system allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
+The Rolesium versions (combining Oystersteel and platinum) and the Everose Rolesor versions (combining Oystersteel and Everose gold) of the Yacht-Master 37 and the Yacht-Master 40, as well as the Yacht-Master 42 in RLX titanium, are fitted on a three-piece link Oyster bracelet, equipped with the Easylink comfort extension link.
+This system, developed by Rolex, allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
 On the Yacht-Master 42 in RLX titanium, the bracelet includes ceramic inserts – designed by Rolex and patented – inside the links to enhance its flexibility and longevity.